XuankunRong/XuankunRong.github.io/_pages/about.md

 # 🔥 News

+- *2024.07*: We entered the **national competition** in the 17th National College Student Information Security Competition.
 - *2024.05*: Won **First Prize** in the 17th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3% division-wide).

 # 📝 Publications